registry of births, marriages and deaths

 Prior to traveling to Panama you must sent the following documents to our offices:

-• Send an original death certificate or a certified copy issued by the Office of Vital Records.
+• Send a certified copy issued by the Office of Vital Records.

 • Any official document to be authenticated by the Consulate must be an original document or certified copy with original seal and signature.